chrisvriend/dwi-tract4mega/docs/source/QC.md

 # QC

-The per-subject HTML QC report is generated after running **dwi-qc**.
+The per-subject HTML QC report is generated when running **dwi-qc**.
 This page describes what each section of the report contains and what to look for.

 ---